-Enjoy FREE music concerts on Grand Bend’s beach every Sunday or holiday Monday (Summer Sunset Sounds) in July and August.
+Enjoy FREE music concerts on Grand Bend’s beach every Sunday or holiday Monday (Summer Sunset Sounds) and every other Wednesday in July and August.
 Area restaurants also offer live music on their patios several evenings during the week.
 Explore more than a dozen small galleries and working studios and participate in a variety of drop-in and scheduled art workshops.
 In late March, Paint Ontario, Ontario’s foremost juried art competition, show and sale of original represent art is hosted at Lambton Heritage Museum just south of Grand Bend.

 HEALTHY HIKERS will be rejuvenated trekking through rare Savanna and Carolinian forest.
-The Carolinian Life Zone represents less than 1% of Canada’s landmass, but is home to the largest diversity of fauna and flora in the country.
+The Carolinian Life Zone represents less than one percent of Canada’s landmass, but is home to the largest diversity of fauna and flora species in the country.
 Hike bare and forested dune lands, freshwater coastal wetlands, rare Oak Savanna, steep and forested ravines, and remnant prairies of tall grass and wildflowers.
 You could even play paleontologist and hunt for fossils at Rock Glen Conservation Area or wonder at the “Kettles” (spherical concretions) found in the Ipperwash and Kettle & Stony Point areas.

-Shop the Unique and Different
+Shop the Unique & Boutique

 FISHING & BOATING FUN on the Lake